 Life Cycle Models in LCA – Ecochain

-There are three other LCA concepts that are used for special requirements.
+Three other LCA concepts are used for special requirements:

 Well-to-wheel is used for the Life Cycle Assessment of transport fuels and vehicles.
 Because there are a lot of steps in between – the “Well-to-tank” and “Tank-to-wheels”, this approach is more precise in calculating and assigning greenhouse gas emissions and energy usage for the different stages.